 When Will the Tightness Fade?

 In most cases, facial tightness will begin to fade anywhere from six to 12 weeks after the surgery.
-Dr. Marin has several recommendations for how to cope with this sensation: Gentle massage around the underside of the jawline (around the lymph nodes); keep the head elevated, and avoid any heavy lifting or exercise.
+Dr. Marin has several recommendations for coping with this sensation: Gentle massage around the underside of the jawline (around the lymph nodes); keep the head elevated, and avoid any heavy lifting or exercise.
 Ice, cold compresses, and the herb Arnica montana may also help after the initial two weeks after the procedure.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.